AmanFutureOfTommorow/AmanFutureOfTommorow/README.md

 - 👋 Hi, I’m @AmanFutureOfTommorow
-- 👀 I’m interested in Programig
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Instagram
 - 📫 How to reach me "amansfuturetechnique@gmail.com

 <!---